full-stack-masterclass/curriculum/README.md

     - Open source contributions
     - Tech writing & self brand
 - **Mentoring**
+    - Join our Live QA sessions
-    - Private 1:1 mentoring
+    - Private weekly 1:1 mentoring (extra cost)

 ## Requirements

-- You can dedicate a minimum of **24 hours** per week
+- You can dedicate a minimum of **12 hours** per week
 - You speak English at a **B1** level
-- You have basic CS knowledge
+- You have a strong CS knowledge
 - You know how to use `CLI` and `Git`
 - You can code in `JS/Typescript` or `Python`

+## Cost

+- 249 € / module

 ## MasterClass Project